 If you're just getting started feeding hummingbirds, choosing that first nectar feeder can be overwhelming.
 There are several types of hummingbird feeders to choose from, and each of those types is available in a wide range of sizes and designs.
-Selecting the best ones for your backyard birds is a matter of choosing feeder styles and sizes to suit the birds as well as your personal preferences.
+Selecting the best ones for your yard is a matter of choosing feeder styles and sizes to suit the birds as well as your personal preferences.

 Basic Hummingbird Feeder Styles

 There are two basic styles of hummingbird feeders: inverted feeders and saucer feeders.

 An inverted feeder has a central reservoir that is suspended over the feeding ports and releases nectar from above, keeping the ports filled at optimum levels.
 A saucer feeder is a simple shallow dish filled with nectar that has ports above the reservoir, allowing birds to dip their bills and tongues directly into the nectar supply.
 Each of these types of feeders has positive and negative features.